guardrails-ai/guardrails/README.md

 _Note: Guardrails is an alpha release, so expect sharp edges and bugs._

+## What is Guardrails?

+Guardrails is a Python package that lets a user add structure, type and quality guarantees to the outputs of large language models (LLMs).
+Guardrails:

+✅ does pydantic-style validation of LLM outputs,
+✅ takes corrective actions (e.g. reasking LLM) when validation fails, ✅ enforeces structure and type guarantees (e.g. JSON).

+## 🚒 Under the hood

 Guardrails provides a format (`.rail`) for enforcing a specification on an LLM output, and a lightweight wrapper around LLM API calls to implement this spec.

-1. `rail` (`reliable AI markup language`) files for specifying structure and type information, validators and corrective actions over LLM outputs.
+1. `rail` (**R**eliable **AI** markup **L**anguage) files for specifying structure and type information, validators and corrective actions over LLM outputs.
 2. `gd.Guard` wraps around LLM API calls to structure, validate and correct the outputs.

+### 📜 `RAIL` spec

+`rail` is a flavor of XML that lets users specify:

+1. the expected structure and types of the LLM output (e.g. JSON)
+2. the quality criteria for the output to be considered valid (e.g. generated text should be bias-free, generated code should be bug-free)
+3. and corrective actions to be taken if the output is invalid (e.g. reask the LLM, filter out the invalid output, etc.)

+To learn more about the `RAIL` spec and the design decisions behind it, check out the [docs](https://shreyar.github.io/guardrails/rail/).
+To learn how to write your own `RAIL` spec, check out [this link](https://shreyar.github.io/guardrails/rail/output/).

 ## 📦 Installation